Wildlife rich, one-way expedition through Johnstone Strait and the Broughton Archipelago

 Our knowledge is what counts

-After years of exploring the Broughton Archipelago and Johnstone Strait from our mothership, the Columbia lll, we have been able to seek out the best kayaking opportunities that exist well beyond the reach of the typical sea kayaking circuit.
+After years of exploring the Broughton Archipelago and Johnstone Strait, we have been able to seek out the best kayaking opportunities that exist well beyond the reach of the typical sea kayaking circuit.
 With this knowledge we have designed a very special kayak tour.
 Starting our paddle from the remote Paddler’s Inn deep within the Broughton Archipelago, we begin a one-way journey through the uncrowded northern Broughton Archipelago, through secret paddling spots few have ever been.
 After three days of paddling we start to see other kayaking groups as we enter the areas where most shore-based companies depart from.
 The remainder of the tour will be spent in Blackfish Sound, Johnstone Strait and the realm of the killer whale.

 whale watching kayak expedition